-The DB Components include, for Named Executive Officers, a funded basic plan covering pension benefits up to the tax ceiling as well as a supplemental plan and individual retirement agreements covering pension benefits in excess of the tax ceiling.
+The DB Components include, for Named Executive Officers, a funded basic plan covering pension benefits up to the eligible tax ceiling as well as a funded supplemental plan and funded individual retirement agreements covering pension benefits in excess of the tax ceiling.

 Total benefits pursuant to the DB Components are equal to 1.7% of the average of the three highest annual salaries during the last ten years, multiplied by the number of years of credited service up to May 31, 2010.
-In 2022, the average salary is limited to \$201,176 (increased January 1 of each year according to the eligible tax ceiling) for the basic plan, to \$361,002 (increased at a rate of 3.5% per year on each January 1) for the supplemental plan, and \$400,000 for individual retirement agreements.
+In 2023, the average salary is limited to \$206,275 (increased January 1 of each year according to the eligible tax ceiling) for the basic plan, to \$373,637 (increased at a rate of 3.5% per year January 1 of each year) for the supplemental plan, and \$400,000 for individual retirement agreements.
 Salary pursuant to the DB Components is the base salary paid by the Corporation, excluding any other form of compensation.